Contact

 Style the required field asterisk

-You can also style the asterisk by using CSS.
+Alternatively, instead of removing the asterisk completely, you can also style the asterisk using CSS.

 Changing the colour

-You can update the colour of the asterisk above by using the following CSS snippet:
+You can update the colour of the asterisk above with the following CSS snippet:

 .hs-form-required { color: #0171b2; }